-Why Should You Unify Your Data?Rob Horton, CEO
+Why Should You Unify Your Data?Rob Horton, Chief Executive Officer

 Marketing has become so huge, that sometimes managing all the different channels and data sources can be quite a handful.
 There are myriad of available tools to handle different components of your marketing mix, so why unify all your customer data sources into one location?